 We made an appointment at the University of Minnesota and they performed a CAT scan and spinal tap on Nikko.
 All tests came back normal.
 All we could do was watch Nikko, day-to-day and ensure he had a great quality of life.

-Just when we almost gave up hope, his symptoms subsided and he began to heal himself.
-He’s back to his normal self, with the exception of a small tail twitch.
+Just when we almost gave up hope, his symptoms subsided, and he began to heal himself.
+He’s back to his normal self, except for a small tail twitch.
 The vets now assume it was a lesion somewhere on the spinal cord from a fall, or other minor accident that must have healed itself, but we’ll never know for sure.
-We’re just thankful for each day he’s with us.

 How You Can Help